axone-protocol/docs/docs/whitepaper/solution.md

 ### How does Axone work?

-Axone leverages the referenced resources into the protocol to construct digital commons, termed **Zones**, where digital resources can be shared and orchestrated to create knowledge. **To each zone and shared resource is attached customizable rules** concerning every facet of resource sharing.
+Axone leverages the referenced resources into the protocol to construct digital commons, termed **zones**, where digital resources can be shared and orchestrated to create knowledge. **To each zone and shared resource is attached customizable rules** concerning every facet of resource sharing.
 This includes aspects such as access control, data and service management, business models, governance frameworks for instance.
 The Axone protocol ensures proper compliance with the rules and the execution.

 ### Zone overview

-The primary objective of Zones is to **facilitate the coordination** of heterogeneous systems and resources.
+The primary objective of zones is to **facilitate the coordination** of heterogeneous systems and resources.
 Zones aim to integrate all systems, both on-chain and off-chain.

-**What is a Zone ?**
+**What is a zone ?**
-A Zone is a conceptual framework defined by a set of rules, within which the recognized digital resources are compatible with these rules, taking into account the associated consents.
-Thus, the recognition of resources within a Zone relies on the dynamic evaluation of the conformity of the rules and consents of the resources.
+A zone is a conceptual framework defined by a set of rules, within which the recognized digital resources are compatible with these rules, taking into account the associated consents.
+Thus, the recognition of resources within a zone relies on the dynamic evaluation of the conformity of the rules and consents of the resources.

 ![solution-1](/img/content/whitepaper/solution-1.webp)

-Another way to perceive it is through the rules of the Zone which can be either open or on the contrary restrictive .
-The existence of these rules defines the reality of the Zone, and it is through the consideration (evaluation) of digital resources that are compatible with the Zone that the extent of the Zone's territory is defined.
-In other words, the rules establish the boundaries and parameters that determine which digital resources fall within the Zone and are recognized as part of it.
-By evaluating the compatibility of resources with the Zone's rules, the scope and coverage of the Zone can be determined.
-Multiple Zones may share common resources and can be nested or overlapped, based on the rules associated with each resource and zone.
+Another way to perceive it is through the rules of the zone which can be either open or on the contrary restrictive .
+The existence of these rules defines the reality of the zone, and it is through the consideration (evaluation) of digital resources that are compatible with the zone that the extent of the zone's territory is defined.
+In other words, the rules establish the boundaries and parameters that determine which digital resources fall within the zone and are recognized as part of it.
+By evaluating the compatibility of resources with the zone's rules, the scope and coverage of the zone can be determined.
+Multiple zones may share common resources and can be nested or overlapped, based on the rules associated with each resource and zone.

-There is then an endless combination of oftentimes interoperable Zones where participants and digital resources can interact freely and create value.
+There is then an endless combination of oftentimes interoperable zones where participants and digital resources can interact freely and create value.

 ![solution-2](/img/content/whitepaper/solution-2.webp)

-**Why no direct link between Zone and resources?**
+**Why no direct link between zone and resources?**
-If there is no materialized link determining the belonging of a resource to a Zone, it is because Zones are designed to constantly evolve through their rules and conditions which continuously redefine their boundaries.
+If there is no materialized link determining the belonging of a resource to a zone, it is because zones are designed to constantly evolve through their rules and conditions which continuously redefine their boundaries.

 ### The Dataverse

 The Dataverse is an ever-expanding universe comprised of all the digital resources, such as datasets, and digital services such as infrastructure services, processing services or any other digital service referenced in the Axone Blockchain.

-All resources, services and Zones are found within the same universe, the Dataverse.
+All resources, services and zones are found within the same universe, the Dataverse.

-Zones can be nested and overlapping, as one resource or service can participate in many Zones, and many applications can be built on top of one Zone.
+Zones can be nested and overlapping, as one resource or service can participate in many zones, and many applications can be built on top of one zone.
 The whole is greater than the sum of its parts: **this is the Dataverse.**

 **What's the purpose ?**
 **Creating a general purpose Ecosystem that enables XaaS integration**